JoaoAbaca/Data_Portfolio/crypto_market_data_pipeline/README.md

 ---

-## 🧐 Lecciones aplicadas
+## 🧐 Applied lessons

-✔ Buenas prácticas de codificación (PEP8, separación de etapas) ✔ Manejo de errores y validaciones robustas
+✔ Good coding practices (PEP8, stage separation)
+✔ Error handling and robust validation
-✔ Uso de logs para trazabilidad
+✔ Use of logs for traceability
-✔ Normalización y limpieza de datos reales
-✔ Persistencia en base de datos relacional
+✔ Normalization and cleansing of real data
+✔ Persistence in relational databases

 ---

-## 📌 Autor
+## 📌 Author

 Joao — [Data Developer Portfolio](https://github.com/joaov-dev)
-Proyecto 3 de 3 para postulación a Mutt Data (2025)
+Project 3 of 3 for Mutt Data application (2025)

 ---